Bank Technology Security School

 To give attendees the best learning experience possible this program has limited enrollment to allow for a truly hands-on lab experience; the week is packed with real world information about the latest in IT security and information assurance -- practical information that will help you stay a step ahead of those who'd do your organization harm.
 The school has been divided into two core areas of study – the business of banking and information technology security.

 Experience the GSB Difference

 The Graduate School of Banking at the University of Wisconsin-Madison is widely recognized as one of the leading and most progressive graduate banking school in the country.
 Using feedback from its alumni, Banker Advisory Board and sponsoring state bankers associations, GSB continuously updates program offerings to meet current professional development needs in the banking industry.
 In developing the Bank Technology Security School, specifically for IS professionals in the banking industry, GSB sought out the industry's finest banking industry experts to design and teach the program.
 Visit our faculty page to meet your instructors.

-Your registration includes five nights, single occupancy lodging at the Dex Media Center which is where classes will also be held.
+Your registration includes five nights, single occupancy lodging at the Thryv Conference Center, Dallas, Texas, which is where classes will also be held.
 It's an ideal setting for learning, sharing ideas and networking with banking industry peers.
 GSB will reserve a room on your behalf upon receipt of your application.
 See details and fees section for more information.
-The Dex Media Center is conveniently located in close proximity to the Dallas/Ft Worth International Airport and the conference center provides direct access to Grapevine’s cultural and historic Main Street District as well as complimentary transportation to the airport.
 NOTE: Bank Technology Management School graduates have the option to begin on Monday at a reduced fee that includes four nights lodging and daily meals starting Tuesday.